nubificus/cloud-native-iot/docs/tutorials/e2e.md

 - [Deploy our custom operator](#deploy-flashjob-operator)
 - [Deploy our DICE auth server](#deploy-dice-auth-server)
 - Deploy an onboarding Discovery Handler
-- Post their MAC addresses to DICE auth  (automate proccess)
+- Post their MAC addresses to DICE auth  (automate process)
 - Wait for onboarding Discovery Handler to discover them
 - Deploy 2 additional Discovery Handlers (based on 2 different application types)
 - Use operator to flash X devices with application A and Y devices with application B (leveraging panos' script)
 - Use operator to repurpose 1 or more Devices for application A to B
-- Use operator to upgrade 1 or more Devices to newest fimrware version
+- Use operator to upgrade 1 or more Devices to newest firmware version

 ### Future tasks